Trick 'r Treat: Surprise Party

 Laurie, a self-conscious 22-year-old virgin from out of town, joins her older sister Danielle and friends Maria and Janet for Halloween.
-The girls select princess costumes, while Laurie dresses up as "Little Red Riding Hood".
+The girls select princess costumes, while Laurie dresses up as Little Red Riding Hood.
 A devout Halloween traditionalist, Laurie misses trick-or-treating and is uncaring of her friends' and sister's talks of dates.

 While the other girls pick up dates and head to a bonfire party in the woods, Laurie stays behind and enjoys the town festival instead.
 Later, on the way to meet up with her friends, she is attacked by a man in a vampire costume.

-Laurie arrives at the girls' bonfire with the injured and frightened "vampire" who turns out to be a disguised Steven Wilkins.
+Laurie arrives at the girls' bonfire with the injured and frightened "vampire", who turns out to be a disguised Steven Wilkins.
 Laurie, having decided to take part after what happened, agrees to join in on the party.

 Under the light of the full moon, the girls all shed their clothing and skin, grow fur with claws and tails as their heads become lupine; revealing themselves to be werewolves.
-Having chosen Wilkins as her first kill (her "virginity" being a metaphor for having never killed before), someone "special" (who she felt truly deserved it), Laurie also transforms and kills Wilkins before devouring him.
+Having chosen Steven as her first kill (her "virginity" being a metaphor for having never killed before), someone "special", Laurie also transforms and kills Steven before devouring him.
 Sam watches as the werewolves feast on their deceased dates.

 Sam

-Kreeg, a curmudgeonly Halloween hater, dresses up his dog to scare trick-or-treaters off his doorstep.
-As the night proceeds, Kreeg encounters increasingly unusual phenomena: The front of the house is egged; the lawn is filled with ornate jack-o'-lanterns; and the hallways and ceiling are scrawled with Halloween and Samhain greetings.
+Mr. Kreeg, a curmudgeonly Halloween hater, dresses up his dog to scare trick-or-treaters off his doorstep.
+As the night proceeds, Kreeg encounters increasingly unusual phenomena: the front of the house is egged; the lawn is filled with ornate jack-o'-lanterns; and the hallways and ceiling are scrawled with Halloween and Samhain greetings.

 Sam ambushes and attacks Kreeg.
 In their struggle, Kreeg manages to unmask his assailant, whose head resembles a grotesque hybrid of a skull and a jack-o'-lantern.
 Kreeg shoots Sam several times with a shotgun, knocking him down.
-However, Sam incapacitates and corners Kreeg who fails to get Wilkins to help him.
+However, Sam incapacitates and corners Kreeg, who fails to get Steven to help him.
 When Sam tries to stab Kreeg, he instead hits a candy bar which had fallen on the old man's lap.
 With this, Kreeg accidentally "gives" the candy to Sam; completing the tradition of handing out treats on Halloween.
 Satisfied, Sam spares a confused Kreeg and departs.
 Meanwhile, photographs burning in the fireplace reveal that Kreeg was the missing driver from the School Bus Massacre.

 Conclusion

 A heavily-bandaged Kreeg gives candy to trick-or-treaters and witnesses other people upholding Halloween traditions.
-Billy sits on his father's porch while handing out candy and enjoying himself, Rhonda casually pulls along her wagon filled with jack-o'-lanterns, and Laurie and her friends drive by while laughing to each other.
+Billy sits on his father's porch while handing out candy, Rhonda casually pulls along her wagon filled with jack-o'-lanterns, and Laurie and her friends drive by while laughing to each other.

 After Emma and Henry arrive at home, Sam sees Emma prematurely extinguishing the jack-o'-lantern and moves in to kill her as punishment.

-Kreeg answers another knock at his door as the scene becomes animated as he is surrounded and brutally torn apart by the undead children from the bus.
+Kreeg answers another knock at his door but is surrounded and brutally torn apart by the undead children from the bus while they now show up trick-or-treating.